Kota

 What services are and aren't covered during the waiting period?

-If you're buying a new plan, you won't have access to any maternity benefits until the waiting period ends.
+If your employees buy a new plan, they won't have access to any maternity benefits until the waiting period ends.

-If you're switching/upgrading to a new plan, you'll have the same level of cover as the maternity benefits in your previous plan.
+If your employees are switching/upgrading to a new plan, they'll have the same level of coverage as the maternity benefits in their previous plan.

-If you have a baby while covered by health insurance, they won't have to serve the waiting period as long as you add them to your plan within 13 weeks of their birth.
+If your employee has a baby while covered by health insurance, they won't have to serve the waiting period as long as they add the baby to their plan within 13 weeks of birth.

-If you plan to obtain health insurance in Ireland after living abroad, you generally have to serve the new customer waiting period.
+If your employees plan to obtain health insurance in Ireland after living abroad, they generally have to serve the new customer waiting period.

-However, certain insurers can waive your waiting period depending on the health coverage you had while living abroad.
+However, certain insurers can waive their waiting period depending on your employees' health coverage while living abroad.

 Cash plans in Ireland follow the same rules as standard health insurance plans regarding waiting periods.

-26 weeks for illnesses if you're a new customer or had a break in cover for 13 weeks
+• 26 weeks for illnesses if they’re a new customer or had a break-in cover for 13 weeks

 Let's find out.